pbastowski/angular2-now/README.md

 ### ControllerAs
 The created components use ControllerAs syntax.
 So, when referring to properties or functions on the controller's "scope", make sure to prefix them with this in the controller and with the className, or the camel-cased selector name if different from the className, in the HTML templates.

-### Transclude and <content></content>
+### Transclude and `<content></content>`
-@Template will automatically add "ng-transclude" the the <component> tag, if it finds one in your inline template.
+\@Template will automatically add "ng-transclude" the the <component> tag, if it finds one in your inline template.
 Also, the directive's transclude flag is set to true for all cases, whether or not they have a transcluded element or not.
 It does not seem to hurt anything and makes the code a bit simpler.

 Templates specified using the url property aren't currently checked and thus do not have "ng-transclude" added to them.
 You will have to manually add ng-transclude to the element you want to transclude in your template.

-### Importing the required @decorators from the package
+### Importing the required "@" decorators from the package

 This package exports angular2, from which you can import the decorators that you need, like so: